pavlimiho/retro-bot/README.md

 Retro-bot requires [Composer](https://getcomposer.org).
 Make sure you have installed Composer and are used to how it operates.
 We require a minimum PHP version of PHP 7.2.

-1. Clone the code from our repository: git clone https://github.com/pavlimiho/retro-bot.git
+1. Clone the code from our repository: <code>git clone https://github.com/pavlimiho/retro-bot.git</code>

 2. Move into the retro-bot folder and create a .env file.
 You can copy .env.example as a placeholder.

-3. Run composer install to get all the dependecies.
+3. Run <code>composer install</code> to get all the dependecies.

-4. Run php artisan migrate --seed to build and seed the database.
+4. Run <code>php artisan migrate --seed</code> to build and seed the database.

 ## Adding new commands